jobrien2001/mkvstrip/README.rst

     -s subs-lang, --subs-language subs-lang
                             If specified, defines subtitle languages to retain.
                             See description of --language for syntax.
     -n, --no-subtitles      If no subtitles match the languages to retain, strip all subtitles.
     -v, --verbose           Verbose output.
+    -f, --forced            Always keep forced tracks
+    -r remove-name, --remove-name remove-name
+                            Comma-separated list of strings.
+If a track contains any of the specified strings in its description, they will be removed.